LearnOnDemandSystems/docs/tms/arvato-marketplace/faq-for-arvato-marketplace/access-skillpipe-courseware.md

 ![](/tms/images/skillpipe-registration.png)

 This feature is enabled at the Organization level.
 Once enabled on your organization, all enrollments with a status of Enrolled  that are aligned with MOC courses will have the **Access Courseware** button.
-If you are not interested in using this feature and would like to disable it, please submit a support ticket at [**https://lod.one/help**](https://lod.one/help) requesting that it be disabled for your organization.
+If you are not interested in using this feature and would like to disable it, please submit a support ticket at [**https://skill.info/support**](https://skill.info/support) requesting that it be disabled for your organization. ï¿½
-Â